When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 Grant Cardone literally took the real estate investing space by storm with his crowd funding business model with Cardone Capital.
 Not to mention Grant went ALL IN on great content and epic live events with nearly 10,000 in attendance that influencers in the industry had never seen or, even thought possible.
 I appreciate Cardone because he says it like it is, will call his guests out, and get to the nitty gritty of who each guest is on his show.
 He’s probably one of the funniest and smartest guys in the industry and his personality makes you either love him or hate him.
 I choose to love him 🙂

-The Best Business Podcasts of 2019
+The Best Business Podcasts for Men

 The host Ryan Daniel Moran believes that through capitalism we can change the world by creating businesses and pursuing wealth.
 And as a byproduct the process of business creation serves as a growth tool to become the best version of yourself.
 Ryan lands great guests and conducts very high level conversations that are best suited towards the most serious and dedicated individuals.